 142, rue Montmartre, in the 2nd Arrondissement.
 01 40 13 12 33.

 Open Tues–Sun, 6 p.m.–6 a.m.; accessible to members and their guests until midnight.

 Just up the street from the Ballroom, David Lynch’s high-fashion hangout is where the haut monde heads for an evening underground.
 Patrons pass a not-so-pearly gate on rue Montmartre and travel down four flights of stairs before reaching a lustrous labyrinth replete with sexy patrons and designer furniture.
 Even if the genius of David Lynch leaves you cold, the amazing (if pricey) cocktails, refined atmosphere and clever jams beguile even the most jaded bobos.
 After midnight, nonmembers can try their luck with the doorman, who grants access to those who make a polished impression.

-?
+Editor’s note: Do you follow us yet on Tumblr, Pinterest and Instagram?
 If not, why wait?
 It’s free, fun and a beautiful reminder of our favorite city—Paris of course!